kimble4/CrossMgr/HPVMgr/helptxt/Events.md

 * The "**Write sign-on sheet**" button will write the currently selected sign-on sheet to disk.

 ### Race Allocation HTML page
-This sets the filename to write a web page of the race allocations for the currently selected **Event** to.
-This can be printed out or published on the web so that racers know which group they have been allocated to.
+This sets the filename to write a web page of the race allocations and TT start times for the currently selected **Event** to.
+This can be printed out or published on the web so that racers know which group / start time they have been allocated.
 (Each **Event** has a separate filename.)
 Click "**Browse**" to select a directory and filename.

 * To simplify moving databases between machines, the allocation web page filenames are stored relative to the path of the current database `.hdb` file.
 * The "**Write race allocation**" button will write the currently selected race allocation to disk.